- Lotte World/Lotte World Tower

 - Bukchon Hanok Village

-Traveling to Seoul was not easy during COVID-19.
-However, post-COVID has seen travelers returning to South Korea!
-Before traveling to Seoul is a good idea.
+Before traveling to Seoul is a good idea to do your research.
 If you don’t plan, you might not fully experience Seoul life.
 This is why we have written this article on Seoul’s coolest places to visit.
 Potential visitors can also watch YouTubers to get a taste of Korea.
-For those that have already visited Seoul and think you have seen it all, think again.
+For those who have already visited Seoul and think you have seen it all, think again.

 We have made it easier with this article on Seoul’s top 10 coolest places.
 Remember to get a metro card because the Seoul Metro is the easiest and cheapest way to travel around Seoul.
 Buses and Taxis are also very cheap but taking the Seoul Metro is both fast and easy.
 Buses could be confusing, especially if you can not read Korean.
 However, taking a taxi is cheaper when compared to cities like Tokyo; most taxi drivers do not speak English, and it can be not easy to communicate where you would like to go.